 Although it seems counterintuitive that growing can have environmental drawbacks, Introduction to Growing Organic Food Sustainably teaches the fundamentals of growing vegetables in an environmentally friendly manner in order to ensure prolonged soil health.

-The six-module, on-demand course kicks off with lessons on how to grow roughly 27 different kinds of vegetables, from Swiss chard to broad beans and onions, with an in-depth lesson for each variety.
+The five-module, on-demand course kicks off with lessons on how to grow roughly 27 different kinds of vegetables, from Swiss chard to broad beans and onions, with an in-depth lesson for each variety.
 It continues with a module on how to maintain vegetables, including practices in crop rotation, soil health, and how to make compost.

 While taking Introduction to Growing Organic Food Sustainably, students will get insight into building raised beds and sowing seeds.
 The class lasts between one and a half hours to three hours, and learners can receive a certificate upon completion (if they wish).
 In all, it’s a solid introductory course to growing food and learning about environmental impact.